University of Roehampton: Reputation and rankings

-The university was recognised (jointly) as the best UK modern university for research in the REF 2021, for which 218 staff were submitted in 12 areas and were graded 3*-4* overall.
+The university was recognised for research in the REF 2021, for which 218 staff were submitted in 12 areas and were graded 3*-4* overall.
 Overall 77% of the research submitted was ranked as 'world leading' or 'internationally excellent', an increase of 11% since REF2014.
 In the Times Higher Education Young University Rankings (2024), Roehampton was ranked 164 of 1,172.

 In the 2014 Research Excellence Framework (REF), the university was already ranked as the most research-intensive post-1992 university in the UK.
 Roehampton submitted work by more than two-thirds of its academic staff, in 13 subject areas.
 This is the highest proportion of any post-1992 university.
 Dance was the top performing subject, with 94% of research rated 4* and 3* – making it the highest-rated department in its subject area in the UK.
 Roehampton was also ranked 3rd in London for research quality in Education, and 4th for English.
 Roehampton was ranked highly in London in these subject areas.
 Overall, 66 per cent Roehampton's research was judged either world-leading or internationally excellent.

 In the 2008 Research Assessment Exercise (RAE), Roehampton University was ranked first in the country for Dance and Biological Anthropology.
 Ten out of the fifteen subjects that submitted work included at least some proportion of research judged to be world-leading in terms of its originality and significance.
 78% of all research undertaken at the university was of an international standard.

 Roehampton is ranked 38th in the UK for the impact of its research.
 The University works with local businesses, arts organisations, the third sector, and higher education across the UK and internationally.